iobear/rpi-car/one-script-car/README.md

 ID 0cf3:3005 Atheros Communications, Inc. AR3011 Bluetooth
 ```

+Bluetooth can be a hassle if you don't update your Raspberry Pi firmware:

+    sudo apt-get update
+    sudo apt-get install rpi-update

 ####Battery

 To power the Pi I'm using a 680mAh, 3.7v battery from a Creative mp3 player.
-You could use one from a cellphone also, with a ~4v output.
+You could use a ~4v output cellphone battery also.
-I connect it directly to the 5v GPIO pin, with no protection in between - hint hint.
+I connect the battery directly to the 5v GPIO pin, with no protection in between.
-The placement of the battery is underneath the Pi, the mileage is not tested yet.
+The placement of the battery is underneath the Pi, and the mileage is not tested yet.

 <img src="https://raw.github.com/iobear/rpi-car/master/pictures/rpi_battery.jpg" alt="rpi battery">